haluska/MediaButtons/README.md

 #### Arduino Uno

 The Arduino Uno is by far my favorite microcontroller.
 It's cheap.
 It's easy.
 It's fun.
 What's not to like?
 Hmm... well no HID support for one.
 "But, Eric, try the Due or the Zero!"
 Yes, the Due and the Zero support HID, but that would be violating one of my requirements of not buying another microcontroller and no matter what, I wasn't going to do that.
-NO. MATTER.
-WHAT.

 I got on the Internets and I found a probable solution: [NicoHood](https://github.com/NicoHood/HID)